I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 Pitfalls

-FQDN required, user-managed DNS registration needed
+FQDN is mandatory, and user-managed DNS registration is required

-HTTP Task has a 60-second timeout limit
+HTTP Task timeout has a 60-second upper limit

 Step Functions HTTP Tasks time out at a maximum of 60 seconds (as stated in the official documentation).
 This is not suitable for API calls that take a long time.